Dbearheart/Final-Project/README.md

 # FinalProject-repo
-Here is the final project
+Here is the first website I built using VS Code as a student enrolled at Bitwise.